 My big brother Ted got really lucky when he married my sister-in-law Stefania.
 Not only is she an absolutely incredible woman that I adore, but her family is just so wonderful too.
-Her mother Giovanna is an opera singer from Italy, I’ll never forget the goosebumps I got when she sang at their wedding.
+Her mother Giovanna is an opera singer from Italy.
+I’ll never forget the goosebumps I got when she sang at their wedding.
 She also happens to be ridiculously talented in the kitchen.
 When my own wedding to Marc came around years later, Giovanna completely blew me away with the sweetest surprise.
 She sent a beautiful note, a gorgeous pasta bowl, and her recipe for her favorite five nut pesto sauce.
-I’ve been waiting for basil to come back in season to finally try it out and let me tell you, it was worth the wait.
-You’ve never had a pesto sauce like this before!
-It’s really easy and quick to get on the table.
+I had never had a pesto sauce like this before.
+It was also really easy and quick to get on the table.
 I tossed it with my favorite gluten-free fusilli, so this five nut pesto sauce easily became a vegetarian and gluten-free meal!

 - 1/4 cup shelled pistachios

 - 1/4 cup freshly grated pecorino romano cheese plus additional for sprinkling on top

 - 1 pinch salt